StrictlyBusiness/fda-food-recalls/README.md

 - Run `docker-compose up` from project root to build and run
 - Open browser to `http://$(docker-machine ip dev):8000` or replace `$(docker-machine ip dev)` with your docker virtual machine's IP if not using docker-machine

 ## Deploying
 Travis CI is configured to automatically deploy to Github Pages ([gh-pages](tree/gh-pages) branch) on all success commits to the `master` branch.
 Travis CI will use the environment variable `GH_TOKEN` to push to Github Pages (configured as a secure environment variable).

-If you would like to push a deployment from your local build, you can run `gulp deploy` locally.
+If you would like to deploy directly from your local build, you can run `gulp deploy`.
 You must be using SSH keys for with Github for authentication.